 The CryptO'pinion?

-Bugziacs has taken me back to my roots in the earlier 80s.
-What an absolutely fantastic version this is and being able to switch between Atari ST and ZX Spectrum visuals is just too good for words.
-It's always great to see a "new" game InDev for our computer.
-I hope GGN can put this tool to use in the future and get other Speccy games converted?
-GGN - please develop Chuckie Egg 2 next as this is my favourite 8-Bit platformer but I have a massive list too :-)
+What an absolutely fantastic version this is, and being able to switch between Atari ST and ZX Spectrum visuals is just too good for words.
+It's always great to see a "new" game in development for our computer.
+I hope GGN can put this tool to use in the future and get other Speccy games converted.
+GGN - please develop Chuckie Egg 2 next, as this is my favourite 8-Bit platformer, but I also have a massive list ;-)

 Whether you're old enough to remember the original game or not, Bugziacs is a bundle of frantic mayhem.
-It's a simple idea that has been perfectly executed.
-What a rush it is to hunt down the treasure before panicking to quickly escape.
-Yes, it's tough but it's so much fun.
-This is a brilliant game and one I cannot help but highly recommend to everyone.
+It's a simple idea, and it's a rush hunting down the treasure before panicking to quickly escape.
+Yes, it's tough, but it's so much fun.
+This is a brilliant game, and I cannot help but highly recommend it to everyone.

-Maziacs is brilliant on the ZX Spectrum but guess what?
-So is Bugziacs for the Atari ST. Absolutely superb!!
+Maziacs is superb on the ZX Spectrum, but guess what?
+So is Bugziacs on the Atari ST. Absolutely superb!!

-Here's another menu disk that I really like, ST Collection 8 by Typhoon.
-As you can imagine, it features loads of intros by the likes of Cynix, Fuzion plus also a few other oddities: I love the strangely funny Sonic Demo and Dune's Faith features spectacular artwork, stunning effects, and audio to die for!!
-MJJ's Trisogames is always great but I must admit it was Pascal Ganaye's Strip Tetris that caught my attention (naughty boy)
+Here's another menu disk that I like, ST Collection 8 by Typhoon.
+As you can imagine, it features loads of intros by the likes of Cynix, Fuzion, plus also a few other oddities: I love the strangely funny Sonic Demo and Dune's Faith features spectacular artwork, stunning effects, and audio to die for!!
+MJJ's Trisogames is always great, but I must admit it was Pascal Ganaye's Strip Tetris that caught my attention (naughty boy)

-As you'd expect, it's just Tetris but we're also treated to a 4-bit glamour girl who removes her clothing the better you perform.
-Hmm, that didn't come outright, but I'm sure you know what I mean?
-Gameplay is pretty good and my old man reactions did pretty well in the video recording.
-This is a nice conversion of the boring old classic!
+As you'd expect, it's just Tetris, but we're also treated to a 4-bit glamour girl who removes her clothing the better you perform.
+Hmm, that didn't come outright, but you know what I mean?
+Gameplay is pretty good, and my old man reactions did well in the video recording, so is a nice conversion of the boring old classic!

-Okay, ST nutters, a couple of years ago I managed to buy myself a mint copy of D-Day by US Gold.
-This is a war game and comes on four disks, so is a pain to someone (like me) who's been spoiled by the luxury of an Ultrasatan.
-However, I couldn't find a hard disk version anywhere so I did what any sane person would do - I asked Peter Putnik.
+A couple of years ago, I managed to buy myself a mint copy of D-Day by US Gold.
+This is a war game on four disks, so it's a pain to someone (like me) who's been spoiled by the luxury of an Ultrasatan.
+However, I couldn't find a hard disk version anywhere, so I did what any sane person would do - I asked Peter Putnik.

-Later, during the World Cup (and after a couple of beers), I finally had myself the hard disk adaptation of this wonky old war game.
-Launching it from my satan is a dream compared to the floppies and I'm really grateful for Peter's commitment to the ST scene.
-Anyhow, what did I think of US Gold's take on this historic moment in time?
+Later, during the World Cup (and after a couple of beers), I had myself the hard disk adaptation of this wonky war game.
+Launching it from my Satan is a dream compared to the floppies, and I'm really grateful for Peter's commitment to the ST scene.
+So, what did I think of US Gold's take on this historic moment?

 Before we begin, June 6th 1944 is a moment in time that we are unable to comprehend but will never forget.
 This video recording and game review is just my humble way to say thank you to those who have served.

-Righto, I think we need to see a screenshot so let's kick it off with the topography of this historic area...
+We need to see a screenshot, so let's kick it off with the topography of this historic area...

 Overlord offers a crude yet incredible insight into the situation on the day.
 Quite frightening!